nodejs/node/doc/api/fs.md

 When an `fs.watchFile` operation results in an `ENOENT` error, it will invoke the listener once, with all the fields zeroed (or, for dates, the Unix Epoch).
-In Windows, `blksize` and `blocks` fields will be `undefined`, instead of zero.
 If the file is created later on, the listener will be called again, with the latest stat objects.
 This is a change in functionality since v0.10.